 It is often said that you should refinance when mortgage rates are 2% lower than the rate you currently have on your loan.
 However, refinancing may be a viable option even if the interest rate difference is substantially less than 2%.
 A modest reduction in the loan rate can still trim your monthly payment.
 For example, the monthly payment (excluding taxes & insurance) would be about $6,321 on a $1,000,000 loan at 6.50%.
-If the rate were lowered to 4.50%, the monthly payment would be about $5,067, a monthly savings of $1,254.
+Lowering your rate to 4.50% would change the monthly payment to approximately $5,067.
+This is a monthly savings of $1,254.
 The significance of such savings in any scenario will depend on your income, budget, loan amount and the change in interest rate.
 Your trusted lender can help calculate the different scenarios.

 Should I refinance if I plan on keeping the property only a short period of time?

 Well, that depends on numerous factors.
 Most lenders will charge fees to refinance a loan.
-If you plan to stay in the property for less than a couple of years, your monthly savings may not have the opportunity to accumulate and recoup these costs.
+It is a good idea to determine how long you plan to stay in the property.
+If for less than two years, your monthly savings may not have the opportunity to accumulate and recoup these costs.
 Let’s say a lender charged $10,000 to refinance your loan, but it resulted in a monthly savings of $500.
 It would take 20 months (10,000 divided 500) to recoup the initial costs before you start to realize some savings.
-Some lenders will charge a slightly higher than average interest rate on refinance loans, but waive all costs associated with the loan.
+Some lenders will charge a slightly higher than average interest rate on refinance loans.
+But they may waive all costs associated with the loan.
 The attractiveness of these loans will depend on the interest rate you are being charged on your current loan.

 How much will it cost me to refinance?

-In addition to a commercial loan application deposit ($2,500 – $5,000, can be much greater for larger loans) you will likely have to pay an origination fee (typically 1% to 2% of the loan amount).
-In many cases you will have to pay much of the same costs that you had to pay with your current commercial mortgage (title search, title insurance, misc. lender fees, etc.).
-The sum of these fees could cost you up to 2% to 3% of the loan amount.
+There are other fees in addition to a commercial loan application deposit of $2,500 to $5,000, or more for larger loans.
+You will likely have to pay an origination fee (typically 1% to 2% of the loan amount).
+In many cases you will have to pay much of the same costs that you had to pay with your current commercial mortgage.
+These include title search, title insurance, misc. lender fees, etc. The sum of these fees could cost you up to 2% to 3% of the loan amount.
 If don’t have the money to pay for associated loan closing costs, you may wish to explore “no-cost” loans.
-These loans will charge a slightly higher interest rate, so ask a lender if it would still make sense to refinance using this type of program.
+These loans will charge a slightly higher interest rate.
+So ask a lender if it would still make sense to refinance using this type of program.

 What are points?

-Points are costs that need to be paid to a lender in order to receive mortgage financing under specified terms.
-A point is a percentage of the loan amount (one point = one percent of the loan).
-One point on a $1,000,000 loan would be $10,000.
-Discount points are fees that are used to lower the interest rate on a mortgage loan (you are discounting the interest rate by paying some of this interest up-front).
+You need to pay points to a lender in order to receive mortgage financing under specified terms.
+The cost of a point is a percentage of the loan amount (one point = one percent of the loan).
+One point on a $1,000,000 loan is $10,000.
+Discount points are fees that are used to lower the interest rate on a mortgage loan.
+You are discounting the interest rate by paying some of this interest up-front.
 Lenders may express other loan-related fees in terms of points.
 Some lenders may express their costs in terms of basis points (hundredths of a percent).
 100 basis points = 1 point, or one percent (1%) of the loan amount.